Kevindua26/Wanderlust/README.md

 # Wanderlust

 Wanderlust is a full-stack web application inspired by Airbnb, built with Node.js, Express, MongoDB, and EJS templating.
+The project features a modern UI, image uploads via Cloudinary, and robust review and listing management.
 This project is the result of my journey to learn, build, and share in public, reflecting my passion for creating real-world applications and growing as a developer.

 ## ✨ About the Project